-The December 22, 2005 Executive Decree no 05-484 (published in the December 25, 2005 JO No 83), modifies and completes the labeling and presentation of foodstuffs whether pre-packed or not, presented to consumers "as is" and food destined to restaurants, hospitals, and other local communities.
-The decree redefines the technical terms for: labeling, label, foodstuff, lot, manufacture and packaging date, as well as shelf life, sales by date, ingredients, and food additives.
+Algeria's labeling requirements are codified in December 22, 2005, in Executive Decree no 05- 484 published on December 25, 2005, JO No 83.
+The decree modifies and completes the labeling and presentation requirements for foodstuffs whether pre-packed or not, presented to consumers "as is," and food destined for restaurants, hospitals, and other local communities.
+The decree redefines the technical terms for labeling, label, foodstuff, lot, manufacture, and packaging date, as well as shelf life, sell-by date, ingredients, and food additives.

-It is mandatory for labeling information to be written in Arabic and other commonly understood language in Algeria.
-English or French are optional.
-Additionally, it is required that the information is visible, legible and indelible.
-The foreign label must be applied prior to export.
+Labeling information must be written in Arabic, or another commonly understood language in Algeria.
+English or French is optional.
+Additionally, it is required that the information is visible, legible, and indelible.
+The foreign label must be applied before export.